pixelomer/ExampleRepo/README.md

 1. Put your `.deb` packages inside the debs folder.
 2. Run `./make.sh`
-3. Upload the following to your server:
+3. Upload the files below to your server.

 - The new packages
 - `Packages.bz2`
 - `Packages`
 - `Release`